mqingcs/Project-VERITAS-The-Digital-Truth-Lens/docs/project_guide.md

-# Project VERITAS: The Digital Truth Lens
+# Veritas: Autonomous Multi-Agent Truth Engine
 > *Veritas vincit omnia.* (Truth conquers all.)

-**Project VERITAS** is a "Digital Brutalist" browser extension designed to restore trust and clarity to the web.
-It uses a swarm of specialized AI agents to analyze content in real-time, detecting logical fallacies, extracting factual claims, verifying information against the web, and visualizing the hidden structure of knowledge.
+**Veritas** is an Autonomous Multi-Agent Truth Engine designed to reduce information entropy in real-time.
+By orchestrating a swarm of specialized AI agents, it overlays a "Truth Lens" on the web, revealing the hidden structure of arguments, exposing logical fallacies, and verifying facts against global ground truths.
+It rejects the "clean corporate" aesthetic in favor of Digital Brutalism—raw data, high contrast, and function over form.

-This guide is the definitive manual for Project VERITAS, covering everything from basic installation to advanced autonomous agent orchestration and deep internal mechanics.
+This guide is the definitive manual for Veritas, covering everything from basic installation to advanced autonomous agent orchestration and deep internal mechanics.

 ---